Performance Optimization

 • CAP_SYS_NICE capability for SQ_POLL mode

-# Batch UDP is automatically enabled on Linux - no extra dependencies needed
+Batch UDP (sendmmsg/recvmmsg) is automatically enabled on Linux 3.0+ with no extra flags.
+To enable all ultra-low-latency features together (io_uring + batch UDP):

 cargo build --release --features ultra-low-latency